hamdikavak/hamdikavak.github.io/j_students.md

 nav: yes
 ---

 I enjoy advising curious students at all levels from high school to Ph.D.
 Currently, I supervise  undergraduate and graduate students.
-Over the summer of 2020, I am planning to include high school students in my research activities.
-See the bottom of this page first if you want to contact me.
+Over the summer of 2020, I am planning to integrate high school students into my research activities.
+See the bottom of this page first if you want to inquire about working under my supervision.

 <br/>
 ### Current Ph.D.
 Dissertation Committee Member